Managing Director of Margaret Thorsborne & Associates and Transformative Justice Australia (Qld)

 She has presented papers & workshops & conducted training across Australia, New Zealand, Canada, UK & the USA.
 She is a published author in the area of restorative justice in schools & workplaces and the development of leadership integrity and organisational change.

 Margaret holds a Bachelor of Science Degree, a Diploma in Education (University of Queensland), & a Graduate Diploma in Counselling (Queensland University of Technology).
-She is a Founding Director and current Vice Chair of Restorative Practices International, a world-wide association of restorative practitioners.
-She is a Fellow of the Australian Institute of Management, & is a member of the Silvan S Tomkins Institute in Philadelphia, USA.
+She is a Founding Director and current Vice Chair of Restorative Practices International (RPI), and Chair of the Queensland Chapter of RPI.
+She is a Fellow of the Australian Institute of Management.

 Her workplace interventions have achieved successful outcomes in a wide range of challenging & complex cases including workplace bullying, sexual harassment, misconduct, diminished work performance, aggressive management & supervision, dysfunctional teams, & high level conflict.
 Work sectors in which these interventions have been applied include manufacturing, retail, real estate, non-profit agencies, law, information technology & science, & government agencies such as health, education, families & transport.